 Unlike the standard motors whose rotors are on the inside of a wound stator, external rotor motors have their rotor on the outside.
 Integrating the rotor into the impeller increases the time constant of the motor which is the amount of time required for the motor to reach 63.2% of its final speed for a given voltage.
 This is an important measure to have in place as it prevents overheating of the motor.

 External rotor motors present unique advantages to the fan manufacturer and user as detailed below:

+ECOFIT has been in business since 1976 and now delivers over 1 million external rotor motors annually.
+Rosenburg has had its own production of external rotor AC-motors since 1990.
 External rotor motors drive the majority of fans offered by our supplier partners, Ecofit and Rosenberg.